jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/Explorer-level (hospital and simple environment)/UI/TreeView/HowTreeViewIsDone.md

 	FolderName->SetText(FText::FromString(TreeViewEntryData->GetFolderName()));

-    // explained later
     for (auto &Child : TreeViewEntryData->GetChildren())
 	{
 		Children->AddItem(Child);
 	}
 }
 ```
-We were not able to figure out how to use tree view to its full extend but you can.
-This means that to display children of the `CPP_TreeViewEntry` we have used another build in wiget called `ListView` this widget works similuarly to the `TreeView` in a sense that it can display `N` componentes that have the same styling and that we can choose styling that we want thanks to the `UMG`
+We were not able to figure out how to use tree view to its full extent, but you can.
+This means that to display children of the `CPP_TreeViewEntry` we have used another build in widget called `ListView` this widget works similarly to the `TreeView` in a sense that it can display `N` components that have the same styling and that we can choose styling that we want thanks to the `UMG`

-What this means in practise is that the parent a.k.a (`UCPP_TreeViewEntryWidget`) holds a bindable pointer to the `ListView` which we can populate with children passed to it during creation process
+What this means in practise is that the parent (`UCPP_TreeViewEntryWidget`) holds a bindable pointer to the `ListView` which we can populate with children passed to it during creation process

 <figure markdown="span">
   ![Simulation event graph](https://jrcz-data-science-lab.github.io/VirtualAnatomy-Documentation/images/tree-view-and-tree-view-children-umg.png) <figcaption>Tree view item holds list view where each child that represents the skeletal mesh is located </figcaption>